 Real Estate Working Group

-The Working Group promotes the potential of Blockchain in the Real Estate industry.
-Blockchain solutions also have the potential to save resources, reduce carbon-emissions and make internal processes more sustainable.
+The Working Group promotes the potential of blockchain applications in the Real Estate industry.
+Blockchain solutions can help save resources, reduce carbon emissions and make internal processes more sustainable.

 Objectives for 2021

 The WG has agreed on three objectives around which it will carry out its annual work:

 The common goal of the objectives is to enhance understanding of blockchain solutions in the real estate sector.

 - - Create in-depth Real Estate insights by focusing on identifying research-outputs and best practices about the Unique Object Identifier (UOI) in cooperation with the FIBREE UOI Working Group, EC and the sub-working group of the INATBA WG Climate Action that focusses on Real Estate (all united in the so called ‘D2I2-consortium’)